The local geometry of the stack of $A_r$-stable curves: Introduction

 In \Cref{sec:linearization}, we recall basic notions concerning good moduli spaces, with the goal of introducing a criterion useful for establishing $\textsf{S}$- and $\Theta$-completeness for open embeddings (see \Cref{prop:affine-lin-GIT}).

-The first part of \Cref{sec:notation} collects general results about $A_r$-stable curves and their moduli stack (many of them recalled from \cite{Per1} and \cite{VanDerWyck}).
+The first part of \Cref{sec:notation} collects general results about $A_r$-stable curves and their moduli stack (many of which are recalled from \cite{Per1} and \cite{VanDerWyck}).
 The second part of the section is devoted to understanding the link between $A$-singularities and $2\!:\!1$ covers of the projective line.
 Finally, we prove \Cref{theo:classify-opens-hyp}.

-In \Cref{sec:pos-dim-stab}, we study families of $A_r$-stable curves over $\Theta$.
-This is carried out in a three-step procedure.
-In \Cref{prop:stab-no-out} and \Cref{cor:gm-decom-aut}, we characterize curves with positive-dimensional stabilizer (the possible central fibers).
-Then, by studying equivariant deformation spaces (see for instance \Cref{prop:def-hyp-rat-sing}), we derive combinatorial constraints (see \Cref{rem:alternating-deformations}) for the generic fiber.
+In \Cref{sec:pos-dim-stab}, we study families of $A_r$-stable curves over $\Theta$ using a three-step procedure.
+First, \Cref{prop:stab-no-out} and \Cref{cor:gm-decom-aut} characterize curves with positive-dimensional stabilizers (the possible central fibers).
+Next, the study of equivariant deformation spaces (see, for instance, \Cref{prop:def-hyp-rat-sing}) yields combinatorial constraints on the generic fiber (see \Cref{rem:alternating-deformations}).
 In \Cref{sub:describing-attractors}, we prove that these conditions are not only necessary but also sufficient.
-Finally, in \Cref{thm:closed_points_Mgnr} we classify the closed points of \(\cM_{g,n}^r\) and deduce \Cref{theo:A}.
+Finally, in \Cref{thm:closed_points_Mgnr}, we classify the closed points of $\cM_{g,n}^r$ and deduce \Cref{theo:A}.